Written by Chiara Mischke

 Watery Gel or water gel (the name is depending on the brand) has a milky, very runny gel formula.
 It feels cold and refreshing on the skin and it sinks into the skin within one or two minutes.

-This kind is perfect if you have oily skin or don't like the feeling of lotion on your skin.
+This kind of sunscreen is perfect if you have oily skin or don't like the feeling of lotion on your skin.
 It is also great to wear under makeup for a lightweight sun protection.